All Episodes

 Well, I think that part of it, Sean, is going to be having to look into where the leaks emanated from.

-I think that's um huge.
+I think that's huge.

 I also think the scope of the FISA is very important.

-How many people actually saw or had access to the raw unmasked phone conversations between Russian officials and whoever, uh, whatever American in the United States?
+How many people actually saw or had access to the raw unmasked phone conversations between Russian officials and whoever, whatever American in the United States?

-Um, did people have access to names on you know, unmasked?
+Did people have access to names unmasked?

-That means not hidden from their their purvy, and could those be potential leaks in the future.
+And could those be potential leaks in the future?

-I think all of these questions need to be answered, and it's something that uh I think lawmakers as uh as well as law enforcement, federal law enforcement agencies, including the intelligence community are probably gonna want to know.
+And it's something that I think lawmakers as well as law enforcement, federal law enforcement agencies, including the intelligence community, are probably going to want to know.

 Yeah, I agree.